some of our current favourite

 Between March to May you can find out how tea pickers deftly pluck two leaves and a bud, or the intricacies of pruning in winter, before heading to a factory.
 In buildings straight out of a Victorian novel the mysteries of withering, rolling, fermenting, drying and sorting are revealed before you finally get to sample the ‘Champagne of teas’.

 If a cup of Golden Flowery Orange Pekoe hasn’t perked you up, a breath of crystal clear fresh mountain air should hit the spot.
 Trails meander through wooded hills of rhododendrons, magnolias and wild flowers beneath the magnificent backdrop of the Indian Himalaya including Kanchenjunga, the world’s third highest mountain.
-You can base yourself near Darjeeling for day walks, or beautifully converted Shakti Village Houses for longer hikes and discovery of life in rural India.
+You can base yourself near Darjeeling for day walks, or beautifully converted Shakti Village Houses for longer hikes in Sikkim and discovery of life in rural India.
 If walking is really your thing, you might like to read more about our privately guided gentle treks in the Himalaya.

 Alternatively jump aboard the ‘toy train’ on the Darjeeling Himalayan Railway.
 Travelling at the break neck speed of 12kmph, and seemingly spending as much time going backwards or round in a circle as going forward, you can soak up the views along the way to Ghoom.
 Just 5km out of Darjeeling the train climbs almost 1000 feet in a matter of minutes.
 The Batasia Loop, where the track spirals around over itself through a tunnel and over a hilltop, is unforgettable.